 Whether you’re planning a trip to Germany, chatting with native speakers, or just trying to sound less like a textbook, learning real German phrases is your shortcut to sounding more fluent and feeling more confident.

-How to Start Learning German Phrases (Hint: Focus on Pronunciation First)
+How to Start Learning German Phrases (Hint: Focus on Pronunciation)

 Before you start memorizing long lists of phrases, there’s one key skill you should work on first: pronunciation.
 You don’t need to sound perfectly German, but if you can pronounce common phrases clearly, people will understand you (and be more likely to respond in German instead of switching to English).